wesleywerner/loveslime/README.md

 It is inspired by the SLUDGE game engine.

+# ROADMAP

+**Version 0.1**

+* Animated backgrounds.
+* Actors.

+_TODO_

+* Actor animations.
+Certain animation keys like "Walk East" and "Walk West" are automatically used for movement.
+Custom actions can be triggered via `AnimateActor ("jump", [repeat count], [callback])` (pseudocode).
+* Pathfinding movement.
+Read an image mask that is converted into the walkable map.
+* Hotspots.
+Define regions that fires a callback on click.
+* Cursors.
+Set with a mode like "pointer", "look", "take".
+The mode is passed to hotspot or actor callbacks.

 # LICENSE

 This program is free software: you can redistribute it and/or modify